 When it is determined that NACC placement is appropriate, receive the form back from the SAM or Chief to be submitted to a NACC contractor as part of the QRTP referral.
-Submit QRTP referral including NACC screening tool and written recommendation from the LPHA to one of the Iowa contractors that provide beds designated for this service.
+Submit QRTP referral including NACC screening tool and written recommendation from the LPHA to one of the lowa contractors that provide beds designated for this service.

-Practice guidance: For SFY20, Iowa has one contractor providing NACC beds: Youth Homes of Mid-America in the Des Moines Service Area
+Practice guidance: As of August 2023, Iowa has one contractor providing NACC beds: Ellipsis in the Des Moines Service Area.